| Prepare Your Facility and Order Supplies|

 - Add a horse vacuum to you wish list if you don't already have access to one.
 Vacuuming makes grooming easier in cold weather by removing hair, dust and dried mud that sticks to your horse during winter thaws and in the spring mud season.

 Ventilation is a key issue in maintaining a healthy environment for stabled horses.
-Good barn design takes proper ventilation into account.
+Good barn management and design takes proper ventilation into account.
 It ensures that warm, stale barn air is pulled up and out the top while fresh air is pulled in at ground level.
 But many barns have been built without thought for ventilation.

 Whether your barn fits into this category or not, consider these checkpoints: